 In non-residential developments, the use of tandem parking to satisfy long stay parking demand requirements may be permitted where it is not physically possible to provide parking spaces side-by-side configuration.
-However, the tandem spaces must be for employee use only.
+However, the tandem spaces must be for employed.